ae-platform / module-06 · governance layer · H3 · PI-7

 CSRD Export · 2:00

-Show the monthly CSRD Scope 3 export query — platform-wide
+The monthly CSRD Scope 3 export query — platform-wide

 BigQuery CSRD export queryScope 3 Category 11EU taxonomy aligned

-ESG Monitoring Dashboard — Live View Simulation
+§10 ESG Monitoring Dashboard — Live View

 This is the GreenOps monitoring view as it appears to the CTO and sustainability team — a read-only consumer of ae_greenops.job_metrics.
 No decisions are made here.
 Every figure shown is derived from the same BigQuery table that feeds the CSRD Scope 3 export.
-The live queue panel shows the current state of the Firestore deferred_jobs collection.
+The live queue panel reflects the current state of the Firestore deferred_jobs collection.

 GreenOps ESG Dashboard · ae_greenops.job_metrics · europe-west3

-● LIVE Last sync: 30s ago
+● Live Last sync: 30s ago

 MTD Carbon Saved